 Also, it’s important to realize that the term ‘anxiety’ covers a wide range of mental health issues – from generalized anxiety disorder to panic disorders, OCD, and post-traumatic stress disorder (PTSD).

-Parkinson’s affects approximately 10,000,000 people across the globe, and roughly 1,000,000 of these are in the U.S. It may be no surprise to learn, then, that Parkinson’s disease is actually the second most prevalent neurological disorder, with the first being Alzheimer’s.
+Parkinson’s affects approximately 10,000,000 people across the globe, and roughly 1,000,000 of these are here in the US.
+It may be no surprise to learn, then, that Parkinson’s disease is actually the second most prevalent neurological disorder, with the first being Alzheimer’s.

-Although there is still a long way to go with regard to clinical studies and the amount of influence that CBD can have on this particular disease, there have been some promising publications as of late which suggest the possibility of CBD oil having a potentially massive positive impact.
+Although there is still a long way to go in regard to clinical studies and the amount of influence that CBD can have on this particular disease, there have been some promising publications which suggest the possibility of CBD oil having a positive impact.

 Additionally, CBD’s anti-inflammatory and anti-oxidant properties can be beneficial for managing the symptoms of Parkinson’s disease.
 A study done on 21 Parkinson’s patients, which was published to NCBI in 2014, showed that the use of CBD improved the overall quality of life in all 21 participants.

-These are just a few of the conditions that CBD oil has been proven to help with.
+These are just a few of the conditions that CBD oil has shown to help with.
 In reality, though, there are so many more that have solid evidence backing up the compound’s therapeutic ability.
-And while we may not yet have the same hard clinical data that more popular pharmaceutical meds have, research is ongoing and it continues to present new and amazing benefits.
+And while we may not yet have the same hard clinical data that more popular pharmaceutical meds have, research is ongoing and it continues to present new and amazing discoveries.

-CBD oil that’s only derived from hemp is not as commonly discussed as that which comes purely from the marijuana plant.
-However, hemp not only cultivates faster than cannabis (meaning it can be produced at a much quicker rate), but it’s also legal to be sold and delivered in all 50 states, including Florida!
+CBD oil that’s derived from hemp is not as commonly discussed as that which comes purely from the marijuana plant.
+However, hemp not only cultivates faster than cannabis (meaning it can be produced at a much quicker rate), but it’s also legal to be sold and delivered in many areas of the U.S. – including Florida.
 This is because hemp products contain less than 0.3% THC, which is the psychoactive component of the drug.

 In terms of the actual difference between hemp and marijuana, it’s important to understand that both plants come from the same exact plant species, which is Cannabis sativa L. The real difference lies in the fact that hemp does not get you high.
 Again, this is due to the fact that it contains practically zero (less than 0.3%) THC.
 So while one might correctly refer to both hemp and marijuana as “cannabis” plants, we still consider them separate entities.

-Excellent news for residents of Florida, we see once again how the benefits of cannabis and CBD oil have transpired to change public opinion for the better.
-And, with continuing progress and advanced research a guaranteed factor down the long run, it only seems inevitable that we’ll be seeing more and more occurrences of CBD use (and legalization) taking place nationwide.
+Well, hopefully, this article has served its purpose and clarified at least to some extent the current laws and legalities surrounding CBD oil in Florida.
+With continuing progress and advanced research a guaranteed factor down the long run, it only seems inevitable that we’ll be seeing more and more occurrences of CBD use (and legalization) taking place nationwide.

 - Full-spectrum Hemp extract